ccpintoiu/data-journey/.journey/tutorial.neos.md

 Datastream is a serverless and easy-to-use Change Data Capture (CDC) and replication service that allows you to synchronize data across heterogeneous databases, storage systems, and applications reliably and with minimal latency.
 In this lab you’ll learn how to replicate data changes from your OLTP workloads into BigQuery, in real time.

-In this hands-on lab you’ll deploy the below mentioned resources all at once via terrafrom or individually.
-Then, you will create and start a Datastream stream for replication and CDC.
+This hands-on lab will guide you through deploying the resources mentioned below, either all at once via Terraform or separately.
+You will then proceed to create and start a Datastream stream for replication and CDC (Change Data Capture).

 What you’ll do: